 Everybody needs a blazing-fast website.
 But what about its control center?
 That is, WordPress Admin.
-Most of the time developers don’t consider workflow usability and the need to optimize it for the benefit of its users.
+Most of the time developers don’t consider workflow usability.
+And the need to optimize it for the benefit of its users.

-There are alot of reasons that can cause your WordPress admin to slow down: plugins eating up resources, cron jobs running, heavy page builders and, of course, the grunt – or lack of – of your hosting provider.
+There are a lot of reasons that can cause your WordPress admin to slow down.
+Plugins eating up resources, cron jobs running, heavy page builders, and, of course, the grunt – or lack of – of your hosting provider.

 Here are a couple of common scenarios:

 These have become popular as they allow anyone to quickly build a WordPress website without requiring development skills.
-I believe they are the 2nd step following the WordPress installation is to add a Page Builder like Divi, WP Bakery or Elementor.
+I believe they are the 2nd step following the WordPress installation is to add a Page Builder like Divi, WP Bakery, or Elementor.
 They do the heavy lifting to offer an easy-to-use WYSIWYG experience.

 But they don’t always play nice with other functions and can cause WordPress Admin to grind to a halt.

-WooCommerce is notoriously resource hungry which is why most providers recommend running it on a VPS.
+WooCommerce is notoriously resource-hungry which is why most providers recommend running it on a VPS.

-Those looking after bigger E-Commerce stores should be aware that it doesn’t take much for resources to run thin and for performance takes a hit.
+Those looking after bigger E-Commerce stores should be aware that it doesn’t take much for resources to run thin and for performance to take a hit.
 Often they become painfully aware of this when experiencing their first significant surge in traffic – the Shark Tank effect, so to speak – and realize that they haven’t planned for capacity.

 Consider this too: the number of products can vary from a few items to thousands with different variations and SKUs.
 WooCommerce handles recurring database transactions on every action performed with them.
 These multiple queries and API actions can affect both front and back-end speed, and you have the added complexity of having to regularly maintain and optimize your database.

-That’s a lot of money -- four times the price of Convesio’s Performance plan, in fact, which would be saving you money in the first place too.
+That’s a lot of money — four times the price of Convesio’s Performance plan, in fact, which would be saving you money in the first place too.

-A good measure is also your own perception of performance as you’re navigating WordPress admin – you’ll know if the interface is sluggish or zippy.
+A good measure is your own perception of performance as you’re navigating WordPress admin – you’ll know if the interface is sluggish or zippy.

 So this is what I did: I set up a test WordPress site on Convesio and replicated it on a competitor provider, which shall remain nameless.
 They’re one of the big players offering incredible pricing for a shared hosting plan (as long as you sign you up for many months and allow them to cross/upsell you to death).

 Here are the specs for both: